Acting U.S. attorney in Tulsa named prosecutor for Northern District

 “The U.S. Attorney’s Office remains committed to working closely with our local, state, federal and tribal partners in the pursuit of justice in the Northern District of Oklahoma.”

-Johnson is the chief federal law enforcement officer responsible for all federal criminal prosecutions and civil litigation involving U.S. in the Northern District of Oklahoma, an area covering 11 counties and including 13 federally recognized Indian tribes.
+Johnson is the chief federal law enforcement officer responsible for all federal criminal prosecutions and civil litigation involving the United States in the Northern District of Oklahoma, an area covering 11 counties and 13 federally recognized Indian tribes.
 He leads a staff of more than 100 attorneys and support personnel to accomplish this mission.

-He further managed the agency’s budget and resources and took an active role in the hiring of personnel and expansion of office space as the U.S. attorney’s office was required to grow dramatically following the landmark McGirt Supreme Court decision to fulfill its public safety mission.
+He further managed the agency’s budget and resources and took an active role in the hiring of personnel and expansion of office space as the U.S. Attorney’s Office was required to grow dramatically to fulfill its public safety mission following the landmark McGirt Supreme Court decision.

 Johnson is a career federal prosecutor with 26 years of experience.
 He has investigated and prosecuted violent felonies, white-collar offenses, public corruption, drug and gun-related crimes, and human trafficking in the Northern District.
 Previously, he served as an assistant U.S. attorney and deputy branch chief in the district of New Mexico.